SteveZych/reagent_inventory/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This project was created to transition my microbiology laboratory from manual/paper tracking of inventory to a digital record keeping system.

 Laboratories are allowed to digitally keep track of their reagents with all information needed for regulatory agencies.

 * User-Driven reagent logging using HTML forms and SQLite.
 * Ability to update reagent volume.
 * Persistent data showing when reagents were received and quality control status.
-* Quality Control tracking allowing users to update quality control and maintain records how it was achieved.
+* Quality Control tracking, allowing users to update quality control and maintain records how it was achieved.

 ###### Concept & Notes